 - Report the damage to your insurance company as soon as you possibly can.

-- Keep a listing of any household personal belongings or goods that you have thrown out and receipts for any expenses you incur while protecting your home.
+- Keep a listing of all household personal belongings or goods that you have discarded and receipts for any expenses you incur in protecting your property.

-- Is your house safe?
-Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are done.
+- Are you sure your house is safe?
+Depending on the extent of the damage, you may need to relocate temporarily until the cleanup and repairs are done.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You have suffered a water loss.
-While you are waiting for us to arrive, listed below are helpful tips to help deal with the damage:
+You’ve suffered a water loss.
+While you are waiting for help to arrive, below are some tips to help deal with the damage:

 - Water Source: It is very important to turn off the water.
-For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.
+For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Floors: Get rid of as much standing water as possible, using towels or a mop.
-(Never use a vacuum cleaner.)
+- Floors: Remove as much standing water as possible, using towels or a mop.
+(Don’t use a vacuum cleaner.)